-The flowers come back year after year, just like the summer visitors, and are the perfect spring island flower!
-Thanks to decades of work by the Nantucket Garden Club, the island comes alive with over two million daffodils each spring!
+These bright yellow flowers come back year after year, just like the summer visitors, and are the ultimate spring island flower!
+Thanks to decades of work by the Nantucket Garden Club, the island comes alive with over three million daffodils each spring!

 The end of April sees the island celebrating the start of the season with the Nantucket Daffodil Festival.
 The event embodies a new season’s bright, hopeful energy and is usually marked by sunny yellow outfits, crazy hats, decorated storefronts and antique cars, parades, picnics, and more!